joomlatools/joomlatools-server/README.md

 Then go to http://localhost and you should see the `Hello World!` greeting.

-Note: Make sure you are not running any other application on port 80, if you are you need to turn of off first.
+_Note_: Make sure you are not running any other application on port 80, if you are you need to turn of off first.

 ## Architecture

-Pages server runs applications as a multi-process Docker container.
+Pages Server runs applications as a multi-process Docker container.
 The processes are supervised using S6 overlay.
 Each application is build on the [`pages-server`](https://github.com/joomlatools/joomlatools-pages-server/pkgs/container/pages-server) base image.
 It contains following:

 - [Ubuntu 20.4](https://ubuntu.com/)